chrisreddy1/chrisreddy1/README.md

 # <a href="https://www.linkedin.com/in/chrismreddy/">Chris Reddy</a>'s IT and Cybersecurity Project Portfolio 🔐

 I'm an aspiring cybersecurity professional with a passion for hands-on learning.
-My projects span vulnerability management, security operations, and penetration testing — each showcasing practical skills in real-world security scenarios.
+My projects span vulnerability management, security operations, and penetration testing, each showcasing practical skills in real-world security scenarios.

 ## ⚠️ Vulnerability Management Projects